When joining NATO: Russia politician warns Finland drastically

 Finland joining NATO because of the Russia-Ukraine war?
 Cyber attacks on ministries

-A cyber attack on the Finnish Ministry of Defense and Foreign Affairs was apparently carried out just on Friday.
+A cyber attack on the Finnish defense and foreign ministries was apparently carried out just on Friday.
 The Defense Department confirmed around noon an “overload attack” on its website, like the portal hbl.fi reported.
 The Foreign Ministry’s offer in Finnish and English was also affected.
 However, the authorship is still unclear.
 Investigations were ongoing, Defense Ministry spokesman Kristian Vakkuri said.
 Internal information channels were not affected.
 No data was leaked either.
-At 1 p.m. the websites of the Foreign Ministry were back online, while those of the Defense Department initially remained unavailable. (pm) *Merkur.de is an offer from IPPEN.MEDIA
+At 1 p.m. the websites of the Foreign Ministry were back online, while those of the Defense Department were initially unavailable. (pm) *Merkur.de is an offer from IPPEN.MEDIA

 #joining #NATO #Russia #politician #warns #Finland #drastically